sanjaymk908/trukyc-openclaw/README.md

 ---

-## 7. Pair your iPhone
+## 8. Pair your iPhone

-Send the pairing command:
+Send the pairing command in the messaging channel setup for OpenClaw:

 ```
 /trukyc-pair
 ```

+You will receive a link in response.

 Then:

-1. Tap the pairing link on your iPhone
+1. Tap the pairing link on your iPhone where you installed TruClaw & onboarded youself.
-2. Open it with the **TruClaw app**
+2. This should automatically open the **TruClaw app**
 3. Confirm pairing

 Your device is now registered as an **approval authority**.